 The Beechcraft King Air 350 hits the sweet spot for payload, speed, endurance, cost, ease of systems integration, and deployability.
 It is widely used in the surveillance, communications/signals intelligence, and reconnaissance roles by many nations.

-The RAF Shadow R.1 is based on King Air 350 platform, an aircraft that has seen widespread use since introduced some years ago for service in the Middle East and Afghanistan.
-The basic aircraft has a massive user base (over 6,000 aircraft), and is safe and reliable with proven performance and great adaptability.
+The basic aircraft has a massive user base (over 6,000 aircraft) and is safe and reliable with proven performance and great adaptability.
 It has a high top speed, plenty of endurance and payload (for sensors, DAS, and Comms), and a pressurised cabin, perfectly suited to the role.

-There are thought to be over 25 different King Air ISTAR variants in service with one version (in US service) called the EMARSS.
-Although endurance at 8 hours is lower than many unmanned systems they can haul over a tonne of payload at high altitudes and higher speeds.
+There are thought to be over 25 different King Air ISTAR variants in service, with one version (in US service) called the EMARSS.
+Although endurance at 8 hours is lower than many unmanned systems, they can haul over a tonne of payload at high altitudes and higher speeds.

 Boeing RAMIS